cesario913/White-Boards-Photos/README.md

 2. Install esp32 cam server example onto the esp32

-3. Apply the double sided tape to the backside of "fixation mur" and fix it to the wall in the correct orientation
+3. Apply the double sided tape to the backside of "fixation mur" and fix it to the wall in the correct orientation, close to the whiteboard and in the middle.

 4. Thread the M5 x 30 mm bolt in "avant bras" and assemble it with "biceps"